 2 Tsp baking powder

 Clean drumettes and pat dry with paper towels.
 Combine drumettes, black pepper, white pepper, garlic powder, and salt in a large mixing bowl.
 Mix everything until drumettes are well-coated.
 Marinade for 4 hours in the fridge.

 Bring out drumettes to room temperature about 20 minutes.
 When it has come to room temperature, add egg, cornstarch, flour, baking powder and mix again until drumettes are coated.
-Next heat up a deep frying pan about 2/3 of the way up with oil on medium high heat.
+Next heat up a deep frying pan about 2/3 of the way up with oil.
 After marinating, there will be liquid in the bowl, be sure to mix them completely again.
 Drumettes should be well coated with a thin batter-like coating.
 If it still looks too watery, add a bit more cornstarch and flour.